apache/pekko-connectors/docs/src/main/paradox/kudu.md

 # Apache Kudu

-The Alpakka Kudu connector supports writing to [Apache Kudu](https://kudu.apache.org) tables.
+The Apache Pekko Connectors Kudu connector supports writing to [Apache Kudu](https://kudu.apache.org) tables.

 Apache Kudu is a free and open source column-oriented data store in the Apache Hadoop ecosystem.